 And now I think we're supposed to be satisfied that there is this joint working group on cyber-security.
 So, I have a modest proposal.

-RUTH MARCUS: If we’re going to have a joint working group on cyber-security, let’s combine that with the election fraud commission, and we can really get to the bottom of everything.
+If we're going to have a joint working group on cyber-security, let's combine that with the election fraud commission, and we can really get to the bottom of everything.

-DAVID BROOKS: Say we had a normal president.
-It’s actually an interesting political problem.
+Say we had a normal president.
+It's actually an interesting political problem.
 What do you do with Russia?

 Do you say, you interfered with our elections, you're interfering with all these elections across Europe, we're not dealing with you until you behave by some standards of normalcy?
 And that's a morally satisfying position that, as a columnist, would be fun.